duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario2B"/>
 ## Scenario 2B:  U.S. Integrated Coastal Flooding Information System
+This scenario has not been touched as of July 11, 2014.
+Unless there is a compelling case to be made for this scenario, it should not be pursued.
 #####Northeast (or East Coast) Integrated Coastal Flooding Information System Product Description
 The northeast coastal zone (or eastern seaboard) is subject to significant coastal storms such as hurricanes and nor’easters, which can result in significant damage to property and loss of life.
 Much of the impact from these storms is a result of coastal flooding and erosion.